hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `image_gc_low_threshold` - (Optional) Specifies the percent of disk usage lower than which image garbage collection is never run.
 Must be between `0` and `100`.
 Changing this forces a new resource to be created.

-* `pod_max_pids` - (Optional) Specifies the maximum number of processes per pod.
+* `pod_max_pid` - (Optional) Specifies the maximum number of processes per pod.
 Changing this forces a new resource to be created.

 * `topology_manager_policy` - (Optional) Specifies the Topology Manager policy to use.
 Possible values are `none`, `best-effort`, `restricted` or `single-numa-node`.
 Changing this forces a new resource to be created.